theCyberLeech/Web-Scraper-Tools/README.md

 # Web-Scraper-Tools
-Web Scraper that will automate vulnerability assessement tasks
+Web Scraper that will automate certain aspects of vulnerability assessement tasks.
+Such as not needing to manually search NVD.

-Usage: python3 NewNVDNistScraper.py
+<strong>Usage</strong>: python3 NewNVDNistScraper.py

 <p><strong>NOTE</strong>: under construction due to updates made to the nvdlib library.
 (8/7/2023)</p>